v-fearam/adf-databricks-example/Readme.md

 - Add Trigger-> Trigger Now
 - Go to monitor and wait to the pipeline success

-### 9. Execute in database
+### 9. The Quest for Insights

-Navigate to the resource group using the SQL Database-Query Editor again, and execute the following query.
+Execute queries in the SQL Database to uncover the most popular names and trends.
+Navigate to the resource group using the SQL Database-Query Editor again.

 ```sql
 -- most common female names used in New York in 2019